The best whisky experiences

 Whisky canoe cruise, Scotland

 Speyside, in Scotland, is home to around half of the country’s distilleries, making it ripe for a whisky-themed road trip.
-A more unusual way to see (or should that be sip?) the sights, however, is offered by Spirit of the Spey: a seven-day, 50-mile canoe cruise down the River Spey with visits to several distilleries on the way (including Dalwhinnie, Cragganmore, Aberlour and The Macallan).
-When you’re not exploring the region’s elegant and fruity whiskies, the trip (which includes four-star accommodation and all food) also features visits to historic sites like 16th-century Ballindalloch Castle, as well as the chance to immerse yourself in the surrounding landscapes as you paddle downstream.
+A more unusual way to see (or should that be sip?) the sights, however, is offered by Spirit of the Spey: multi-day canoe cruises down the River Spey with tutored whisky tastings in the evening.
+You can also arrange visits to distilleries on the way, stopping off at the likes of Cardhu, Cragganmore and Aberlour.

 Alpine whisky trek, Switzerland

 Switzerland is another country with a small but lively whisky industry, one that has developed into the Appenzell Whisky Trek.
 Home to Säntis Malt whisky, the town of Appenzell lies at the foot of the Alpstein mountain range, across which are scattered a series of picturesque mountain inns.
 When word began to spread that the local distillery was producing one-off editions of its award-winning spirit, inn owners started asking for bespoke barrels that they could serve to their guests.

-Today, each of the 26 inns in the Alpstein range has its own Säntis malt (each maturing in barrels at different altitudes and in varying conditions, so that each whisky develops its own unique character) and it’s now possible to purchase whisky vouchers (available at the distillery’s visitor centre in Appenzell, and at each inn) that you can then exchange for a sample at each inn before trekking on to the next.
-Nine- or eight-whisky voucher booklets are available, but those with extra time (and plenty of stamina) can attempt to reach all 26 inns - and receive a trophy upon completion.
+Today, each of the 26 inns in the Alpstein range has its own Säntis malt (each maturing in barrels at different altitudes and in varying conditions, so that each whisky develops its own unique character).
+You can now collect and taste samples from each one as part of an epic alpine whisky trek – if you have the stamina to reach all 26 you receive a trophy upon completion.

 Whisky-tasting weekends, Scotland